bolderbrush10/SearchlightAssault/programmer-notes.md

   https://forums.factorio.com/viewtopic.php?f=3&t=91657

   New item flag "spawnable", every item has to have that flag to be creatable through the shortcuts directly.

-  Added direction to SimpleEntityWithOwner and SimpleEntityWithForce.

-  Renamed on_put_item to on_pre_build, as it is much more precise name for that event.
-It fires when anything is used for building: item, blueprint, blueprint record or ghost cursor.

-  Added LuaEntity::can_wires_reach().

 - Important search function: